0.75 Carat Trillion (7.83×7.83×3.13mm) vs. 0.75 Carat Princess (5.51×5.51×3.97mm)

 Here you can see the actual sizes of 0.75ct Trillion (7.83×7.83×3.13mm) and 0.75ct Princess (5.51×5.51×3.97mm) as they would appear on a ring and finger.

 Adjust the ring and finger size to get an idea of how these stones would look on your finger.
-To choose different diamonds or to change diamond parameters click here.

 Settings